 US university representatives in Australia to recruit students.
-Will you be the next to study in the

 Last Monday night a crowded room of parents and students had the pleasure of attending an information evening in Sydney to learn more about four US universities: Delaware University, Indiana University, University of Akron and University of Vermont.